Maintenance work on seismic boats

 FURTHER OUT IN in Lundevågen, another seismic boat has moored.
 PGS Apollo is set to have a Pinger Pole installed, which is a signal transmitter used in seismic operations.

-In a tight shaft towards the bottom of the boat, mechanics Simon Langemyr and Joar Hansen are at work.
+In a narrow shaft towards the bottom of the boat, two other mechanics are working.

 Presentation